slaarti/ansible-role-certbot/README.md

 *   `domains`: A list of domains to register certificates for.
 Each domain listed gets a certificate requested for it individually; support for alternate names is not currently included, although it may be added in the future depending on the author's requirements.
+This element has
+    subelements:

+    *   `name`: The FQDN of the name to register.

+    *   `webroot`: The root directory for the site, or at least the directory in which the `.well-known` directory that Certbot will use for webroot authentication can be found.

 Dependencies
 ------------